-THEO9405 Theology of the Major Reformers (4 hours) Edens, Stewart
+THEO9405 Theology of the Major Reformers (4 hours) Edens, Stewart, Harwood

 Beginning with an overview of late medieval theology, especially of those flashpoints that elicited increasing debate and dissent, the seminar addresses significant features of Reformation thought on the European continent during the 16th century.
-Research assignments focus on the theological thought of Martin Luther, Ulrich Zwingli, John Calvin, and Menno Simons.
 Also can be taken as HIST9405.